blackviking27/CTFs/README.md

 # CTFs

-This repo contains Wrtieups for different CTF challenges
+This repo contains Wrtieups for different CTF challenges and Machines on TryHackMe